mtiessler/A1-Schritte-Plus/README.md

 # A1-Schritte-Plus Notes

-This Repository has all the important information for anyone that wants to pursue A1 German level
+This Repository has all the important information for anyone that wants to pursue A1 German level.
+Discontinued

 ## Table of Contents
 - [Grammatik](#grammatik)